naja-js/naja/docs/events.md

 ### buildState

 This event is dispatched when a history entry state is being constructed.
-You can use this event to alter the history entry state: attach additional information to it, or e.g. change the UI caching behaviour.
+You can use this event to alter the history entry state, e.g. attach additional information to it.

 The `buildState` event's `detail` has the following properties: